Incorporating Nuclear Quantum Effects in Molecular Dynamics with a Constrained Minimized Energy Surface

 The eigenvalue $\tilde{E} + \bm{P}^2/2m$, eigenstate $| A \rangle$, and the Lagrange multiplier $\bm{f}$ can be solved under the expectation position and normalization constraints for $| A \rangle$.
-Note that the solution of the amplitude function $A$ only depends on the expectation position constraint, and the expectation momentum constraint only affects the phase function $S$.
+Note that interestingly, the solution of amplitude function $A$ depends only on the expectation position constraint, and the expectation momentum constraint affects only phase function $S$.